Hung up over painful hangnail

 I have a hang nail that has caused my finger to become very sore and swollen.
 What should I do for it?

-- If your hands are exposed to water, cleansers, and/or other chemicals often, wear a pair of rubber or plastic gloves to protect the skin on your hands.
+- If your hands are exposed to water, cleansers, or other chemicals often, wearing a pair of rubber or plastic gloves to protect the skin on your hands.

 - Using recommended techniques to keep your nails healthy and strong.

 If you notice that your hangnail isn’t healing or becomes more painful, you may want to reach out to your health care provider or a dermatologist.
 Here's to hoping that you can soon hang that hangnail out to dry!

 Can’t find information on the site about your health concern or issue?

 Submit a new comment